qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 ``self._circuit`` and add our random Paulis as well as measurement at the end.
 We use the built-in property :attr:`~.BaseExperiment.num_qubits` of :class:`~.BaseExperiment` to get the number of qubits in the experiment.
-We keep track of the list of qubits and classical Note that the circuits themselves are always built on qubits `0` to `length of the circuit - 1`, and not the actual physical qubit indices given in ``physical_qubits``, as discussed in :doc:`getting_started`.
+We keep track of the list of qubits and classical registers.
+Note that the circuits themselves are always built on qubits `0` to `length of the circuit - 1`, and not the actual physical qubit indices given in ``physical_qubits``, as discussed in :doc:`getting_started`.

 .. jupyter-input::